FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 Perform an **equality query** for **"HSE03" and "HSE06"** each.
 Both are very prominent hybrids in solid state.

-!!! tip
+!!! info "Density functional nomenclature"
-    The exchange functional naming in NOMAD follows the **convention established by [libxc](https://github.com/ElectronicStructureLibrary/libxc)**, a popular library for evaluating (semi)local functionals.
+    The functional naming in NOMAD follows the **convention established by [libxc](https://github.com/ElectronicStructureLibrary/libxc)**, a popular library for evaluating (semi)local functionals.
     In practice, this goes as `<hybrid flag>_<Jacob's Ladder>_<exchange-correlation part>_<name identifier>`, where **`<name identifier>` is the main ID** and the other tags simply provide metadata.
     `<hybrid flag>` is only present when the functional truly is a hybrid.